adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

                 image: https://cc-dam.imgix.net/all-ssgs-build2 (1).svg
               - title: Invite your content team to collaborate
                 description: >-
-                  Give your team access to update the content on the site, using our Git CMS, and without the help of a developer.
+                  Give your team access to update the content on the site using our Git CMS and without the help of a developer.
                 link:
                   text:
                   url: